New Stadium at RFK Campus: Mixed-use development

-Commanders Stadium will anchor about 180 acre of mixed-use development districts featuring housing, dining, retail, hotels, and offices.
+New Stadium at RFK Campus will eventually anchor approximately 180 acre of adjacent mixed-use development featuring housing, hotels, restaurants, shops, offices, parks, and public spaces across five districts.
 The Commanders are to oversee the development of the Plaza and Riverfront districts.
-The DC Department of Parks and Recreation (DPR) will manage the Recreation district, adding a million indoor track and gymnasium to the existing Fields at RFK recreation center, the Kingman Park district, which will expand upon the bordering Kingman Park residential neighborhood, and the Anacostia Commons, a protected riparian area containing the western portion of the Anacostia Riverwalk Trail with plans to build an amphitheater, an environmental education center, and additional access points to Kingman and Heritage Island.
-6,000 residences are expected to be built across the Plaza, Riverfront, and Kingman Park districts, with 30% reserved as affordable.
-A third of the stadium's campus will be dedicated to green space, with care for native heritage trees being undertaken during construction.
-The majority of district construction will commence following the stadium's opening due to phased zoning approval, with the Commanders expecting the project's full completion by 2040.
+The DC Department of Parks and Recreation (DPR) will develop the Recreation district, adding a million indoor gymnasium and sports facility to the existing Fields at RFK recreation center, the Kingman Commons district, which will expand upon the bordering Kingman Park residential neighborhood to the northwest, and the Anacostia Commons, a protected riparian zone along Kingman Lake containing a section of the Anacostia Riverwalk Trail.
+Around 6,000 residences are expected to be built across Kingman Commons and the Plaza and Riverfront districts, with 30% designated to be affordable.
+Over a third of the campus will be dedicated to green space, with heritage trees preserved.
+A grass plaza west of the stadium, known as the Festival Plaza, will host public events, markets, and concerts.
+The Commanders will move their corporate headquarters next to the stadium while retaining their football operations and training facility in Ashburn, Virginia.
+Due to phased zoning approval, full district construction is expected to take until 2040.